geeves/endurance-strategist/ReadMe.md

 Java 21, [the next LTS](https://www.infoworld.com/article/3689880/jdk-21-the-new-features-in-java-21.html) will release in September 2023.

-Plans for Node version: Uncertain at this time, would like to stay with LTS
+Plans for Node version: Uncertain at this time.
+LTS is most likely.